How to get to Similan Islands

 The nearest airport to the Similan Islands is Phuket International Airport.
 It is about 70km south of the pier.
 There are buses, and a confusing system of Taxis.
 We recommend using Khao Lak Taxi Service.
 Reliable, safe and secure.
 They are also quite affordable.

 It is possible to get to Khao Lak/Tap Lamu via bus from the the airport.
 It is time consuming.
 Make your way to the main road (about 5km East).
 This can be done by taxi or a new public bus.
 The bus stop is on the opposite side of the road, heading North.
 It is about 600 Meters South of the crossroads.
 Every bus will stop there.
 Please ask the driver if they are heading to Khao Lak/Tap Lamu.
 The total trip should take about 3 1/2 hours.

-Phuket Airport is serviced by several international airlines and a great many regional airlines.
+Phuket Airport is serviced by many international airlines and a great many regional airlines.
 More airport details here.

 Getting To Similan Islands by Taxi